Nether403/Webknot/docs/guides/USER_GUIDE.md

 ### General Questions

 **Q: Do I need to know how to code?**
 A: No!
-LovaBolt is designed for non-technical users.
+WebKnot is designed for non-technical users.
 Just make selections and we'll create the technical prompt.

 **Q: How long does it take?**
 A: Most users complete the wizard in 5-10 minutes.
 Take your time!

 **Q: Can I save my progress?**
 A: Yes!
-LovaBolt automatically saves every second.
+WebKnot automatically saves every second.
 Close and come back anytime.

 **Q: Can I change my selections later?**
 A: Absolutely!
 Use the "Back" button or click any step in the sidebar to jump around.